 MARINATION STATION

-In a shallow dish, mix together ½ of the Asian dressing and 2 tbsp of water.
-Place the chicken breasts on a cutting board, flat-side down.
+In a shallow dish, mix together ½ of the Asian Dressing and 2 tbsp of water.
+Place the Chicken/" title="View all our recipes with Chicken at eCook">Chicken breasts on a cutting board, flat-side down.
 Put the palm of your non-cutting hand on the top of the breast.
 Using a sharp knife, cut horizontally through the breast to make 2 thin chicken breast pieces.
 Place the chicken in the dish with the Asian dressing, coat well, and leave to marinate in the fridge for at least 15 minutes.

 TOASTY SEEDS & DRESSING